OpenModelica/OpenModelica/UsersGuide/source/debugger.rst

 similar for variables.
 The equations and variables form a bipartite graph that you can walk.

-If the +d=infoXmlOperations was used or you clicked the “generate operations” button, the operations performed on the equations and variables can be viewed.
+If the -d=infoXmlOperations was used or you clicked the “generate operations” button, the operations performed on the equations and variables can be viewed.
 In the example package, there are not a lot of operations because the models are small.